 - Add it to your stir fries instead of broccoli- it tastes great with Asian flavors like ginger, garlic and soy sauce

 - Mix up your salad greens- try using raw kale in your next salad instead of lettuce or spinach

 - Blend raw kale with bananas, apples or other fruits and vegetables for a tasty and nutritious smoothie

-- Stir chopped kale into soups, lentils, and chili
+- Stir chopped kale into soups and stews, lentils, and chili

 - Braise kale with apples and a dash of cider vinegar

 - Add sautéed kale to your omelettes, frittatas, pasta or pizza

 - Bake kale leaves in the oven for a crispy, healthy snack